ChenHuayi131/ChenHuayi131.github.io/README.md

 ## **Getting Started**

 ### *Prerequisites*
 + You will work with popular and current technical documentation tools.
 The most important thing is **GitHub Pages**.
-It allows you to make and upload your resume on the website.
+From Etter, "GitHub use a *Distributed Version Control System*, it allows people work offline and work on the same file.
+Also, it can keep all versions of one file in the history."
+So DVCS is suitable to solve problems required collaboration.
 + You required a basic level for writing **Markdown** language, I will talk about benefits of this language later.
 + I recommend you write and edit codes by using a **Markdown editor**.
 Of course, it depends on you, you can directly write Markdown on GitHub files or anywhere you like.
 + If you want to make your resume more vivid in order to leave a nice first impression on employers, **Jekyll** is the best choice.

 ### *Installation*

 + Markdown editors are common applications on computer, almost of them are supported by Windows, Mac, and Linux.
 You can directly go to their official websites to download them.
-Here are some brands of the best rate [Markdown editors](https://www.shopify.com/partners/blog/10-of-the-best-markdown-editors).
+Here are some brands of the best rate Markdown editors on *Resources* section.

 + Jekyll has a few complex steps to operate, you just copy codes shown below and paste them step-by-step in the terminal.
   1. Install ruby Ubuntu(first) and macOs(second)